 Dyslexia subtypes are more like pieces in a puzzle.
 Together, they form a unique profile of what someone’s reading challenges are.
 These kinds of details can help schools and families find the right support to suit each student’s needs.

-Experts have different ideas about how dyslexia issues should be broken down.
-As a result, there’s no official list of dyslexia types.
-But here are some of the more widely mentioned “types” of dyslexia that you might hear about:
+Experts have different ideas about how dyslexia should be broken down into subtypes.
+More research needs to be done in this area.
+But here are some of the more widely mentioned “types” of dyslexia you might hear about.

 Rapid Naming Deficit

-Kids with this issue can’t rapidly name letters and numbers when they see them.
+Many but not all people with dyslexia have trouble rapidly naming things like letters, numbers, and colors when they see them.
 They can say the names, but it takes them longer to name many of them in a row.
-Experts think this problem reflects an issue with processing speed.
+Experts think this problem is related to trouble with processing speed.
 They also think it’s linked to reading speed.

 Double Deficit Dyslexia

 But some people use the term to mean something else.
-They think reading issues have to do with the eyes.
+They think reading difficulties have to do with the eyes.
 Some claim reading can be improved through eye exercises or tinted lenses.
-The American Academy of Pediatrics doesn’t endorse these approaches because there isn’t enough evidence to back it up.
+The American Academy of Pediatrics doesn’t endorse these approaches because there isn’t enough evidence to back them up.

-You may hear about other kinds of dyslexia that aren’t widely recognized as actual “types.”
-For example, directional dyslexia refers to difficulty telling left from right and with sense of direction.
-Most experts recognize this as a common problem for people with dyslexia.
-But they don’t see it as a type of dyslexia on its own.
+You may hear about other kinds of dyslexia that aren’t backed by research.
+For example, directional dyslexia refers to trouble telling left from right and trouble with sense of direction.
+Most experts agree this is a common problem for people with dyslexia.
+But they don’t see it as a subtype of dyslexia on its own.

 You may also hear people talk about something called math dyslexia.
 They’re referring to a common learning difference called dyscalculia.
 Dyscalculia is not a form of dyslexia.